eliyas5044/angular-laravel/README.md

 # Angular

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+First you have to install [angular-cli](https://github.com/angular/angular-cli).

 #angular-laravel
 - First clone via `git bash` or download.
 - Go to your root folder and run this command
 ```